BitMax Token Price Tops $1.85 on Major Exchanges (BTMX)

-BitMax Token (CURRENCY:BTMX) traded 7% higher against the US dollar during the one day period ending at 17:00 PM ET on June 20th.
-BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
-One BitMax Token coin can currently be bought for $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
-Over the last seven days, BitMax Token has traded 35.9% higher against the US dollar.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the U.S. dollar during the 1 day period ending at 20:00 PM ET on June 25th.
+One BitMax Token coin can now be purchased for about $1.85 or 0.00003421 BTC on popular exchanges.
+During the last week, BitMax Token has traded up 35.9% against the U.S. dollar.
+BitMax Token has a total market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.